 - Reduce smells coming into the room by closing the door fully, or by using scented oils that you child finds relaxing.

-- Use a weighted blanket - these are made from thick material with bean-filled pockets – which some people believe can calm children with autism by allowing them to better feel their movements and understand where their bodies are in space.
+- Use a weighted blanket - these are made from thick material with bean-filled pockets – which some people believe can calm children by allowing them to better feel their movements and understand where their bodies are in space.

 - Remove distractions, such as toys on the bed and pictures on the wall (unless your child finds these relaxing), and consider a different colour on the walls.